-96. Recognizes the benefits of rationalizing the working methods of the subsidiary bodies of the Bureau and the Assembly in order to cope with an increasing workload;
+100. Recognizes the benefits of rationalizing the working methods of the subsidiary bodies of the Bureau and the Assembly in order to cope with an increasing workload;

-97. Welcomes the steps already undertaken by the Bureau for the improvement of the working methods;
+101. Welcomes the steps already undertaken by the Bureau for the improvement of the working methods;

-98. Decides to continue improving the working methods of the Bureau and the governance of the Assembly, and to that effect:

-(a) recalls the revised general roadmap for facilitations contained in annex II of resolution ICC-ASP/15/Res.5 and stresses the need for its full implementation;

-(b) welcomes the holding of Bureau meetings both in New York and in The Hague;

-(c) acknowledges the importance of ensuring that the agenda of the Assembly allows sufficient time for substantive discussions;

-(d) recognizes the importance of exchange of information as well as mutual consultations between the New York Working Group and The Hague Working Group on matters of joint concern with a view to enhancing efficiency while avoiding duplication of efforts;

-(e) encourages all States Parties to use the Extranet designed for the work of the subsidiary bodies of the Bureau and the Assembly containing all necessary documentation on the work in progress; and

-(f) also encourages States Parties to deliver statements no longer than five minutes and to submit written statements instead of oral ones;

-99. Recognizes the importance of the work carried out by the facilitators and the focal points;

-100. Recalls the representative geographical character of the Bureau and encourages Bureau members to strengthen their communication with States Parties of their respective regional group to inform the discussion of the Bureau, including by establishing appropriate mechanisms for providing regular updates on the work of the Bureau;

-101. Reiterates that the Bureau shall have representative character in its composition, taking into account, in particular, equitable geographical distribution and the adequate representation of the principal legal systems of the world, and requests the Bureau to remain seized of the matter and report on the matter in the annual report on its activities;

-102. Requests the Bureau, in consultation with all States Parties, the Court and civil society, both in New York and The Hague, to submit a report, by the next session of the Assembly, assessing the benefits and challenges with regard to current schedule, including the proposal to hold the future Assembly meetings in the first six months of each calendar year, length, including the proposal to shorten the Assembly, location of the meetings of the Assembly and of the Bureau and to make recommendations to improve efficiency;

-103. Requests also the Bureau to address in its report under paragraph 102 the proposal to hold the Assembly sessions as a rule with a length of up to six days, preferably over one calendar week, unless judicial or prosecutorial elections are scheduled;
+- 102. Decides to continue improving the working methods of the Bureau and the governance of the Assembly, and to that effect: - a) recalls the revised general roadmap for facilitations contained in annex II of resolution ICC-ASP/15/Res.5 and stresses the need for its full implementation; - b) welcomes the holding of Bureau meetings both in New York and in The Hague; - acknowledges the importance of ensuring that the agenda of the Assembly allows sufficient time for substantive discussions; - d) recognizes the importance of exchange of information as well as mutual consultations between the New York Working Group and The Hague Working Group on matters of joint concern with a view to enhancing efficiency while avoiding duplication of efforts: - e) encourages all States Parties to use the Extranet designed for the work of the subsidiary bodies of the Bureau and the Assembly containing all necessary documentation on the work in progress; and - f) also encourages States Parties to deliver statements no longer than five minutes and to submit written statements instead of oral ones; - 103.
+Recognizes the importance of the work carried out by the facilitators and the focal points; - 104.
+Recalls the representative geographical character of the Bureau and encourages Bureau members to strengthen their communication with States Parties of their respective regional group to inform the discussion of the Bureau, including by establishing appropriate mechanisms for providing regular updates on the work of the Bureau; - 105.
+Reiterates that the Bureau shall have representative character in its composition, taking into account, in particular, equitable geographical distribution and the adequate representation of the principal legal systems of the world, and requests the Bureau to remain seized of the matter and report on it at the latest ahead of the twenty-second session of the Assembly; - 106.
+Requests the Bureau, in consultation with all States Parties, the Court and civil society, both in New York and The Hague, to submit a report, by the next session of the Assembly, assessing the benefits and challenges with regard to current schedule, including the proposal to hold the future Assembly meetings in the first six months of each calendar year, length, including the proposal to shorten the Assembly, location of the meetings of the Assembly and of the Bureau and to make recommendations to improve efficiency; - 107.
+Requests also the Bureau to address in its report under paragraph 105 the proposal to hold the Assembly sessions as a rule with a length of up to six days, preferably over one calendar week, unless judicial or prosecutorial elections are scheduled;

-104. Decides to insert after rule 29, paragraph 1 of the Rules of Procedure of the Assembly of States Parties the text in annex II to the present resolution;